 Business leaders should not forget the importance of traditional face-to-face meetings and our innate desire to look someone in the eye when speaking to them.

 Business leaders should ask themselves whether they are willing to sacrifice the ability to express themselves properly — and to allow employees to do the same — by ditching face-to-face meetings.

 The Highly Susceptible

 The communication challenges that the field service industry faces aren’t unique.
 Anyone who works outside the office — truckers, law enforcement personal, telecommuters, labors in the building industry — might be asked to join conference calls or group text chats for instruction and company awareness.
 Office workers can also experience broken personal connections if they are not encouraged to venture beyond their cubicles regularly for meetings and social events.

 A dysfunctional workgroup is a sure sign that there’s been a communication breakdown, but there are many other ways a lack of articulation can manifest itself.
 Tardiness, apathy, poor attitudes, excessive complaining, among other undesirable behaviors, affect morale and cause employees to feel isolated or underappreciated.

-It would be nice if all a field service manager had to do is bring back office meetings to right all the wrongs that inadequate employee interchanges foment.
+It would be nice if all a field service manager had to do is bring back-office meetings to right all the wrongs that inadequate employee interchanges foment.
 Unfortunately, once the signs I’ve laid out are detected, a manager will need to dig deep to root out the problems — and many managers are not equipped to do so.
-The best solution is to not give in to the temptation to skimp on face-to-face meetings.
+The best solution is to not give in to the temptation to skimp on face-to-face communication for virtual communication.
 Using digital communication as an addition to ongoing personal interactions that old fashioned meetings bring will strengthen the bonds that lead to a vibrant team-spirit that makes a company strong.
 Neglecting the connection completely leaves too much up to interpretation.